Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 ## Using GPT-4

-(Instructions for GPT-4o and GPT-4o mini models are also included here.)
+(Instructions for **GPT-4**, **GPT-4o**, and **GPT-4o mini** models are also included here.)

 We generally find that most developers are able to get high-quality answers using GPT-3.5.
-However, if you want to try GPT-4, GPT-4o or GPT-4o mini, you can do so by following these steps:
+However, if you want to try GPT-4, GPT-4o, or GPT-4o mini, you can do so by following these steps:

 Execute the following commands inside your terminal: